dimzachar/mlzoomcamp_projects/01-capstone_project/README.md

 If you want to use the same venv as me, install pipenv and dependencies, navigate to the folder with the given files:

-Before you begin you need to download the data if you want to run the notebook.
+Before you begin you need to download the data.
 Folder structure should look like this
 ```
 └───data
     └───train